fboerman/blog/content/posts/graduation/pulsars/index.md

 Scattering [[wiki]](https://en.wikipedia.org/wiki/Scattering) is the effect in which radiation (such as the emission from pulsar stars) is changed direction due to non uniform effects of the medium it is passing through.
 In the ISM this is thus due to the changing density of the plasma.
 [4]

 # Frequency Dispersion
-Frequency dispersion [[wiki]](https://en.wikipedia.org/wiki/Dispersion_relation) is the effect within  a signal that is composed of multiple frequencies (and thus wave length), these frequencies have different propagation speeds through a medium.
+Frequency dispersion [[wiki]](https://en.wikipedia.org/wiki/Dispersion_relation) is the effect within  a signal that is composed of multiple frequencies (and thus wave length), these frequencies have different propagation speeds through a non-vacuum medium.
 In other words the different frequencies in the signal slowly shift in time.
 This effect can be observed with the naked eye with light, due to the fact that this effect results in a different refraction angle for specific wavelengths in certain materials.
 The best example of this is a dispersive prism, as show in the wiki article.
 In pulsar signal observations this effect can be seen in the below figure, which is a real observation of a pulsar:
 {{< image src="img/pulsar_observation.gif" position="center" >}}
 [[source]](http://www.jb.man.ac.uk/distance/frontiers/pulsars/section4.html)
 Here repetitions of the observed pulse can be seen smeared out over the frequency spectrum in time.
 The arrival of different frequencies (the vertical axis) at different points in time (the horizontal axis, with as unit the pulsar period) is clearly visible.
 The result of this is that when looking at the magnitude of the received signal at a telescope the pulse has been smeared out so much that it disappears into the noise floor.
-This can be seen in the below figure, which shows a simulated pulsar signal in green and the same signal after frequency dispersion applied in red.
+This can be seen in the below figure, which shows an example pulsar signal in green and the same signal after frequency dispersion applied in red.
 This is from simulated data.
-{{< figure src="img/pulsar_signal_dispersed.svg" caption="magnitude of original and dispersed signal over time (simulated data)" >}}
+{{< figure src="img/pulsar_signal_dispersed.svg" caption="magnitude of original and dispersed signal over time" >}}

 # Frequency Dispersion model
-Before presenting the mathematical model of the frequency dispersion effect, we need to revisit the ISM and define some parameters for it.
+Before presenting the mathematical model of the frequency dispersion effect from theory, we need to revisit the ISM and define some parameters for it.
 The ISM is not uniform, different paths from a pulsar to an observation point do not have the same effects.
 This is due to the different column density of free electrons along the travelled path by the signal.
 To model this effect there is the Dispersion Measure($DM$), defined as follows:
 $$ DM=\int\_0^d\eta\_e(l)dl \tag{1}$$
 Here $\eta\_e(l)$ is the amount of electrons at a point along the path, $d$ the distance of the path and $l$ the path itself.
 This $DM$ is the parameter that will be used in the model of Frequency Dispersion in the ISM.
 It is not known a priori to an observation of a radio pulsar.